Thousands of people on waiting lists

 Because a person can live with only one kidney, the pool of people who can donate includes the living.
 Thompson has Type A blood, so she can be matched with donors who have A- or O-type blood.
 Her son has Type A blood but their antibodies were not compatible and she has no other family members who are potential donors.

 To register to donate your organs, cornea or tissue, see donatelife.net.
 (Living donors can provide a kidney or part of the liver, lung, intestine, blood or bone marrow.)
 According to Donate Life America, the nonprofit that operates the site, about 7,000 people die each year while waiting for an organ.

 She is now looking for what is known as an “altruistic donor” who will direct a kidney to her — which she concedes is a “tall order.
 It’s a big ask.”
 A paired exchange is also possible, in which two recipients with willing but incompatible donors swap donated kidneys.

 Kidneys can be transplanted from a newly deceased donor, but they are expected to last only 10 years compared to 15 to 20 years when a living person is the provider.
 And the wait for a deceased donor’s kidney can be as long as 10 years.
 On the New York transplant list, 1,400 people have been waiting for more than five years.

 With the help of Renewal.org, which assists people in finding donors, Thompson created a webpage at kidney4leesa.com.
 Her site has received 27,000 hits, but like so many others, she needs just one.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.